noah-geerts/yap/backend/README.md

 2. Run `npm install`
 3. Run `npx tsc` to compile the project
 4. Run `node dist/index.js` to start the project
-5. Run `npx jest` to test the project
+5. Run `npx vitest` to test the project

 ## Layered (clean-esque) Architecture